 Students can participate in our remote internship programs from anywhere in the world, with flexible hours to fit their schedule.

-- Weekly interdisciplinary training session
+- Virtual interdisciplinary training and cultural activities/immersion

 1 academic credit per 50 hours is available at an additional fee of US $125 per credit from the U.S. academic school of record, The College of New Jersey.